 How Do You Recoup Compensation if the Other Driver Has No Insurance?

 In a typical car accident case, you can recoup compensation for the incident by contacting the responsible party’s insurer.
-Negotiating with the other driver’s insurer may not be a pleasant experience, but you should still end up with your money at the end of it.
+Negotiating with the other driver’s insurance provider may not be a pleasant experience, but you should still end up with your money at the end of it.

 But what if the driver who caused the accident has no insurance?
 What can you do at that point?